zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

   - For example, if a user specifies a token value on the command line, it will override a token value stored in a config file.
 However,

-    - If the user has specified that a certificate should be used before a token, and a certificate is also available in the configuration, the certificate should be used because the user configured that certificates are used before tokens.
+    - If the user has specified that a certificate should be used before a token, and a certificate is also available in the configuration, the certificate should be used because the user configured that certificates should be used before tokens.

     - The token should not be used just because it was supplied on the command line.

 - The authentication order only identifies the order in which Zowe chooses the **<u>one</u>** authentication method that will be used.
 If that first authentication method fails, Zowe will not make a second attempt to authenticate with any of the later authentication methods.

-- Once an auth type is selected, our logic should ensure that only that one auth type is placed into a session object.
-Thus, logic in down-stream handlers will not alter the order of auth selection, simply by testing for the auth types within the session in a different order than the order that the user specified.
+- Once an authentication is selected, our logic should ensure that only that one type of authentication is placed into a session object.
+Thus, logic in down-stream handlers will not alter the order of authentication selection, simply by testing for the authentications within the session in a different order than the order that the user specified.

-  - If we continue to allow multiple auth types to be placed into a session, we will have to re-work various functions to test for auth type in the desired order.
+  - If we were to continue to allow multiple authentications to be placed into a session, we will have to re-work various functions to test for authentications in the desired order.
 We will also have to provide the object containing that well-defined order to each such function.
 This will increase the amount of code being changed, and thus increase the probability of mistakes.

-- Zowe clients do not currently support AUTH_TYPE_CERT_PFX, so we cannot add it to a set of available auth types.
+- Zowe clients do not currently support AUTH_TYPE_CERT_PFX, so we cannot add it to a set of available authentications.
 If AUTH_TYPE_CERT_PFX is implemented, it should be placed immediately after AUTH_TYPE_CERT_PEM in the default order.

-- Customers should be able to specify AUTH_TYPE_NONE in their preferred order of auth types.
-While it is not advisable to have no authentication, if a customer has a service that requires no authentication, the customer should be able to specify AUTH_TYPE_NONE at the top of their list of auth types applicable to that particular profile.
+- Customers should be able to specify AUTH_TYPE_NONE in their preferred order of authentications.
+While it is not advisable to have no authentication, if a customer has a service that requires no authentication, the customer should be able to specify AUTH_TYPE_NONE at the top of their list of authentications applicable to that particular profile.

-- A customer should not have to specify every possible auth type in their ordered list of auth types.
-If a site only uses password and tokens, the customer should be able to specify only those two auth types in their list.
+- A customer should not have to specify every possible authentication in their ordered list of authentications.
+If a site only uses password and tokens, the customer should be able to specify only those two authentications in their list.

-- A customer-specified list of auth types must contain at least one of our supported auth types.
+- A customer-specified list of authentications must contain at least one of our supported authentications.

-- ## Historical behavior
+## Historical behavior

 The objective of this feature is to enable users to define the order in which an authentication type is selected.
 However, when a user does not specify any such order, the default order should reflect past behavior.